vitpia/markdown-cv/index.md

 **Niels Stensen Fellowship**, *Niels Stensen Stichting*, “Towards a neuronal mechanism of context-dependent memory access in spoken word production” (€ 43,736).
 Declined due to Rubicon

 ### Co-Investigator
+`2020-2024`
+**Discovery Project**, *Australian Research Council*, "How the brain produces speech: Neuronal oscillations to neuromodulation"

 `2016–2020`
 **Internal PhD-grant round**, *Radboud University, Donders Centre for Cognition*, “The lexical interface in the brain” (€ 234,000)